Thou shalt not plow with an ox and an ass yoked together.

-I'll close with a brief article I found during my ongoing search of newspaper archives.
-It appears on the page 5, column 1, of the February 22, 1905 issue of the Keowee Courier, a South Carolina newspaper (Access source).
+Occasional reports of such hybrids continued into the twentieth century.
+The following appeared on page 5, column 1, of the February 22, 1905 issue of the Keowee Courier, a South Carolina newspaper (Access source).

 C. W. Hunt, of Mountain Rest, reports a curiosity, monstrosity, malformation or phenomena at his farm in the shape of a combination calf—half calf and half mule—which was born last week.
 Its feet are those of a mule, small and shapely, and have no sign of the calf’s cloven hoof.
 Its head and ears also are quite mulish, bearing a decidedly closer resemblance to a mule than a calf.
 The remainder of the body of the creature is that of a calf.
 At three days of age the little freak was alive, apparently healthy and gave every promise of growing to maturity.
 (See also)

 The following report about a colt with a cow’s hoof appeared on page 4, column 4, of the April 25, 1908 issue of Pullman Herald, a newspaper published in Pullman, Washington (access source):

 Albany, Ore., April 21.—A freak colt has been born on the farm of E. Hartsock, in Benton County, near this city.
 One of its front feet is a cow’s hoof.
 The colt is now a week old and apparently is not hampered by its strange foot.
 It rans about and will probably grow up.